Introduction

 - Reduce the number of materials (same reason).

-- Reduce the number of geometries by merging all the meshes we can into a bigger mesh, so we could use just one draw call to paint multiple geometries.
+- Reduce the number of geometries by merging all the meshes we can into a bigger mesh, so we can use just one draw call to paint multiple geometries.

-In the following sections we will go through these steps explaining how we could apply them to our application.
+In the following sections, we will go through these steps, explaining how we can apply them to our application.

 Materials